aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 ## gRPC Metadata

 Custom metadata fields can be used for request routing and idempotency.
 Metadata is preserved through Kafka for both the request and response messages.
-Zilla can augment the metadata that it sends based on the configured route matched by the request.
+Zilla can augment the metadata it sends based on the configured route the request matches.

 ## Reliable Delivery

-Zilla sends an event ID with every protobuf message that is serialized and delivered as an unknown field in the message payload.
-This means every message and any protobuf schema can be identified without field collision and the client doesn't need to acknowledge message receipt explicitly.
-A client consuming a stream of messages can remember the event ID if the event the stream gets interrupted.
-When the client reconnects it will send that save ID in a `last-event-id` header to recover without message loss and without needing to start over from the beginning.
+Zilla sends an event ID with every message serialized as an unknown field in the payload.
+Any message can be identified without field collision, and the client doesn't need to acknowledge the message receipt explicitly.
+A client consuming a stream of messages can remember the event ID.
+If the event the stream gets interrupted.
+The client reconnects with a `last-event-id` header to recover without message loss or needing to start over from the beginning.